dn-electronics/RCDongle/README.md

 Licence
 =======
-This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://www.creativecommons.org/licenses/by-sa/3.0).
+<p>This work is licensed under a <a href="http://www.creativecommons.org/licenses/by-sa/3.0" target="_blank">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>

 Schematic
 =========